 Open space can be categorised as having a regional, county or local function.
 It is important to ensure that the County is well served by an adequate network of open spaces.
 The Key town of Navan has a regional park, Ashbourne and Dunboyne will also require the provision of regional scale parkland type facilities.
 Sites for regional parks in Dunboyne and Ashbourne have been identified in the written statement of these towns in Volume 2.
 The Regional Growth Centre of Drogheda will also require the provision of a regional park and lands have been identified which can accommodate same in the Southern Environs.
 In respect of residential development, in all cases the development site area (which shall make provision for open space) cannot include lands zoned FI Open Space, G1 Community Infrastructure and H1 High Amenity.

 Development Plans have tended in the past to emphasise detailed quantitative standards, but there is now an increasing focus on the quality of public open space, which ensures that the reasonable expectations of users are more likely to be fulfilled.
 The qualitative standards set out in ‘the Sustainable Residential Development in Urban Areas’, 2009, relating to design, accessibility, variety, shared use, biodiversity, sustainable urban drainage systems and the provision of allotments and community gardens should be adhered to in all planning applications for new residential developments.
+The provision of sensory gardens may also be appropriate in certain instances.

 Private open space provision is a fundamental element of residential amenity, offering the resident an opportunity for safe and private recreation.